kevinqiu92/qiuth/README.md

 # Attacker finds it and has full access
 curl -H "Authorization: Bearer sk_live_abc123def456" https://api.yourapp.com/data
-# ✅ Success - Attacker downloads all your data
+# SUCCESS - Attacker downloads all your data
 ```

 **This happens more often than you think:**
-- 🔴 Thousands of API keys leaked on GitHub every day
+- Thousands of API keys leaked on GitHub every day
-- 🔴 `.env` files accidentally committed to public repos
+- `.env` files accidentally committed to public repos
-- 🔴 API keys logged in error messages or monitoring tools
+- API keys logged in error messages or monitoring tools
-- 🔴 Keys intercepted in transit or stolen from compromised systems
+- Keys intercepted in transit or stolen from compromised systems
-- 🔴 Even with key pairs, if the private key is leaked, it's game over
+- Even with key pairs, if the private key is leaked, it's game over

 ---

-## ✨ The Solution
+## The Solution

 **Qiuth adds multi-factor authentication to your API keys**, transforming them from bearer tokens (anyone with the key can use it) into **proof-of-possession tokens** (you need the key PLUS additional factors).

 ### Three Layers of Defense

-1. **🌐 IP Allowlisting** - First line of defense
+1. **IP Allowlisting** - First line of defense
    - Verify requests come from authorized locations
    - Support for IPv4/IPv6 CIDR notation
    - Blocks unauthorized networks immediately

-2. **🔢 TOTP MFA** - Time-based one-time passwords
+2. **TOTP MFA** - Time-based one-time passwords
    - Works for service accounts (programmatic)
    - Tokens change every 30 seconds
    - Even if API key is leaked, attacker needs TOTP secret

-3. **🔑 Certificate Authentication** - Cryptographic proof
+3. **Certificate Authentication** - Cryptographic proof
    - Requires private key to sign each request
    - Prevents replay attacks with timestamp validation
    - Even if API key + TOTP are leaked, attacker needs private key